| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 mainly dependent on the mechanical characteristics of the femoral

+stem component.
 In some distinct areas of the

 skeleton, however, the shaft component of the prosthesis